 Who We Are

-Trinity Lutheran Church is a congregation of the Evangelical Lutheran Church in America, which includes over 10,000 congregations and about 4.5 million members.
+Trinity Lutheran Church is a congregation of the Evangelical Lutheran Church in America, which has about 3.5 million members in more than 9,000 congregations.
 The ELCA was formed in 1988 as the result of a merger of three Lutheran denominations.

 Trinity affirms the traditional Christian teachings expressed in the Bible and the ancient Christian creeds (statements of faith), as interpreted by Martin Luther and the Lutheran Confessions.
 Above all, we emphasize the grace of God – the free gift of forgiveness and salvation – which comes to us primarily through hearing the Word of God and by receiving the sacraments of baptism and holy communion.
 We respond to God’s grace with faith and loving service to God.